-Whether it is about global supply chain management, environmental footprint, or community programmes, the adidas Group has been running leadership programmes for years.
+Whether it is about global supply chain management, environmental footprint, or community programmes,adidas has been running leadership programmes for years.
 Key steps in our sustainability journey are:

 WE HAVE ALWAYS CARED FOR THE ENVIRONMENT